bin3xish477/bin3xish477/README.md

 ### 👋 `Hello, World!` 👋

-My name is ✨ **Alexis Rodriguez** ✨ and I am an Ex-Penetration Tester who now works on the blue team as a Detections Engineer.
+My name is ✨ **Alexis Rodriguez** ✨ and I am an ex-Penetration Tester who now works on the blue team as a Detections Engineer.

 ### At this moment
 - 🌱 I’m currently: